64kramsystem/personal_notes/topics/ruby_libraries.md

 #
 StringIO.new("start_string", File::RDWR | File::APPEND)

-# Check size (there's no :empty method in StringIO).
+# Check size (there's no :empty? method in StringIO).
 #
 StringIO.new.size